 As the liaison, you are responsible for overseeing the "discipline-specific" portion through side-by-side participation and/or through robust discussion and follow-up.
-Options that have been used in the past include conference attendance, meetings within the discipline at the college, readings & discussions, case studies, workshops, etc. Using discussions and readings, liaisons and teachers complete the activities together.
+Options used in the past include conference attendance, meetings within the discipline at the college, readings & discussions, case studies, workshops, etc. Using discussions and readings, liaisons and teachers complete the activities together.
 When complete, teachers will complete the Professional Development Reporting Form and will submit it to their liaison no later than April 1st where you provide additional commentary and documentation.
-Reporting forms should be signed by both the liaison and the teacher and are due by May 31st.
+Reporting forms should be signed by the liaison due by May 15th.
 Because of the nature of the professional development, it must be a separate event from new teacher training and site visits.
-(Note: 2019-2020 forms are due to the liaison by May 1 due to the COVID-19 adjustments.)

-Non-Compliance (aligns with Standard F4)
+• Non-Compliance (aligns with Standard F4)

 Being a liaison does require a lot of time and dedication.
 NACEP requires us to track your participation and completion of the necessary requirements.
 The CEP administrator will monitor and track each requirement.
-Should you not complete those requirements (such as a site visit, turning in paperwork, provide training in a timely fashion, etc.) you will receive reminders via email.
+Should you not complete those requirements (such as a site visit, turning in paperwork, providing training in a timely fashion, etc.) you will receive reminders via email.
 If emails are not acted upon and missing requirements are not completed, your dean will be notified.
-If continued reminders and dean intervention does not produce results, you will be cited for non-compliance and you may be asked to step down from your role as liaison.
+If continued reminders and dean intervention do not produce results, you will be cited for non-compliance, and you may be asked to step down from your role as liaison.

-• Provide Copy of your Syllabus & Assessments (aligns with Standards C2 and A1)
+Provide Copy of your Syllabus & Assessments (aligns with Standards C2 and A1)

 Liaisons and CE teachers are required to provide current copies of their course syllabi and an assessment example.
-Both should be emailed to the Administrative Assistant to the Career and Technical Education.
+Both should be emailed to the Administrative Assistant to Career and Technical Education.
 (Please confirm that syllabi include the RCTC required elements as well as the correct semester listed at the top.)